Erskine Park Urban Reinvestment

 The Erskine Park Urban Reinvestment project is part of Council’s Open Space Reinvestment Project (OSRP), which commenced via a pilot in Erskine Park and St Clair in Oct 2015.
 The OSRP identified open space sites in Erskine Park that were underutilised or in need of an upgrade to meet resident’s expectations.

-The Erskine Park Urban Reinvestment project provides the delivery mechanism to transform this land from underutilised public open space into residential land; with the funds raised returned to open space improvements.
+The Erskine Park Urban Reinvestment project provides the delivery mechanism to transform this land from underutilised open space into residential land; with the funds raised returned to open space improvements.

 As a result, six sites have been rezoned for residential development with the proceeds from the sale of this land going directly into improving targeted open space and public domain areas within Erskine Park.
 The selected improvements were identified during the community consultation phase of the OSRP and are outlined in the Erskine Park Open Space Masterplan Report.